- Events and Programs

 1. Payment coupons are provided to all property owners in November or December for the upcoming year.
 If you have not received new coupons by January 1st and still own the property, please contact us to be provided a duplicate set.
 You may make an annual payment or monthly payments, whichever you prefer.
 If you are paying more than one month at a time, please be sure you pay at the beginning of that time period, not at the end, to avoid late charges.
 You may have received coupons with this letter, if so, you will need to pay according to the coupons, if not, please check with us to make sure that your fees are paid.

-2. The SCA Assessment fees effective January 2023 are $72.00 per month per lot or $864.00 per year per lot.
-Assessment payments are due by the 10th of each month.
+2. The SCA Assessment fees effective January 2024 are $81.00 per month per lot or $972.00 per year per lot.
+Assessment payments are due by the 10thof each month.
 Accounts become delinquent when not paid in full by the 10th of the following month and are charged a late fee of $10.00.
 The late charge becomes part of the total balance due.
-Also, as of January 1, 2016, there will be a $2.50 fee per credit or debit card transaction.
+Also, as of January 1, 2024, there will be a $3.50 fee per credit or debit card transaction.

 While we do not send monthly statements, delinquent notices are mailed monthly.
 The notice indicates past due amount, present month due, applied late charge on the amount 30 days past due, to equal the total amount still due for the month.
 Late fees left unpaid do result in additional late charges.
 Yes, late fees cause more late fees when left unpaid.
 Owners with delinquent accounts are not entitled to use of the amenities until accounts are brought current.
 Payments received apply to the oldest assessments and late charges until the account is current.